fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

     });
 ~~~

-Each time we receive a sequentialKeys variable we create a bufferedInput observable for it by using
+Each time we receive a `sequentialKeys` variable we create a `bufferedInput` observable for it by using
 the Scan method.
 Scan takes an initial value and an aggregator function as input, each time a value
 is produced the aggregator function is called passing in the aggregated value and the newly received
 value.
 This way we can produce an InputSequence each time a new buffer is opened and keep updating
 that InputSequence as new values are produced on the buffer.

-We then use that bufferedInput variable again to see if it matches a move each time the buffer is
+We then use that `bufferedInput` variable again to see if it matches a move each time the buffer is
 updated by checking if it matches a move.
 If there is a match we produce a new observable of one
 value containing the move, if no match was found we produce an observable without any values on it,
-Since we return an Observable inside another Observable we again have an Observable of Observables
+Since we return an observable inside another observable we again have an Observable of Observables
-while instead we want to have an Observable of Moves.
-To solve this issue we use SelectMany which
+while instead we want to have an observable of moves.
+To solve this issue we use `SelectMany` which
 takes all values produced in all the nested observables and combines them into a regular
 observable.
 Again, a visual representation of how values flow through all observables will most
 certainly help to understand what we have just coded:

 <img width="690" src="/assets/images/street-fighter-4.png" />

-Finally to complete our exercise we subscribe to the MoveObservable to let the player actually
+Finally to complete our exercise we subscribe to the `MoveObservable` to let the player actually
 perform a move:

 ~~~ csharp